Professor Elie Tamer, Co-Director of Undergraduate Studies

 Foundation: Two to five courses (see note 1.d.i) in calculus and linear algebra.

 - Mathematics Ma and Mb or Mathematics 1a

 - Applied Mathematics 21a, Mathematics 21a, 23b, 25b, or 55b

 - Applied Mathematics 21b, Mathematics 21b, 23a, 25a, or 55a

-Breadth: Five to seven courses (see item 1.d.i, below) from the following categories.
-Students must take courses from at least 5 of the 8 categories listed below.
+Breadth: Seven to five courses (see item 1.d.i, below) from the following categories.
+Students must take courses from at least five out of the eight categories listed below.
 Of those, students must take at least one course in Computation and one course in Probability and Statistics.
 In addition, students must take a course drawn from at least one “continuous” category (Differential Equations or Analysis) and one drawn from at least one “discrete” category (Algebra, Optimization, or Discrete Mathematics).
 Students must show evidence of satisfying prerequisites for a course to count towards the concentration.

 - Computation: First course: Applied Mathematics 111 and/or Computer Science 50.
 Additional courses: Applied Mathematics 205, 207; Computer Science 51, 61, 181, 182, 205; Statistics 121

 - Probability and Statistics: First course: either Statistics 110 or Mathematics 154, but not both.
 Additional courses: Statistics 111, 121, 139; Mathematics 117; Applied Mathematics 126